memaxo/HRM/docs/cyber-hrm-proposal.md

 The results are remarkable - with only 27M parameters and 1000 training examples, it outperforms much larger models on complex reasoning tasks like ARC-AGI, Sudoku-Extreme, and maze navigation.

-## Why Cyber-HRM Could Be Revolutionary
+## Why ATHENA Could Be Revolutionary

 The proposed cyber extensions map brilliantly to exploit development: